mikependon/RepoDB.NET/pages/enumerations/conversiontype.md

 #### Enum Values

 - `Default` - the conversion is strict.
 There is no additional implied logic in used during the conversion of the `DbDataReader` object into its destination .NET CLR type.
 - `Automatic` - the conversion is not strict (or automatic).
-An additional logic from the `System.Linq.Expressions.Expression.Convert(Expression, Type)` and/or `System.Convert` objects will be used to properly map the instance of `DbDataReader` object into its destination.NET CLR type.
+An additional logic from the `System.Linq.Expressions.Expression.Convert(Expression, Type)` and/or `System.Convert` objects will be used to properly map the instance of `DbDataReader` object into its destination .NET CLR type.
 The operation is compiled ahead-of-time (AOT) and will only succeed if the data types of both objects are convertible..

 #### Use-Cases